Great Pyrenees Rescue Southeast

 Ready to learn more?
 Scroll to meet our current rescues.

-Star - Pre Adoption Available
+Star - Adopted

-Luna - Pre Adoption Available
+Luna - Adopted

-Ashe - Pre-Adoption Available
+Ashe - Adopted

 If you’re ready to embrace the Pyr Mindset™ of commitment and training, Ashe will reward you with unwavering loyalty.

-Jake - Pre-Adoption Available
+Jake - Adopted

 Meet 🌟Jake🌟: The Ultimate Farm Guardian Ready for His Next Chapter! 🐾Jake is a 4-year-old Anatolian Shepherd/Great Pyrenees mix – calm, friendly, and a proven livestock protector his entire life.
 He’s lived harmoniously with free-range chickens, goats, and cattle, sleeping peacefully by day and faithfully patrolling the farm at night.His devoted owner is retiring and facing medical challenges, so Jake needs a new working home where he can thrive with animals and a job to do.
 This gentle giant embodies Pyr Strong™ loyalty and the Majestic Pyr™ spirit – independent yet affectionate with his people.If you have a farm/rural property with livestock, secure fencing, and room for him to guard… Jake is your perfect partner!